They paved paradise and put up a parking lot. Then you bought it. Have you heard about 1031 Exchange Parking Lots?

 Parking lots are a great way to earn relatively passive income.
-With an attendant, good location and enough space for plenty of cars, parking lots can be a very profitable venture.
+With a good location and enough space for plenty of cars, parking lots can be a very profitable venture.

 With this in mind, selling a parking lot can lead to an enormous cash flow.
 Today, one of the best ways to reinvest this money is by using a 1031 exchange.

-With a 1031 exchange you can turn the earnings from your parking lot into another great passive income stream: mineral rights in royalties.
+With a 1031 exchange, you can turn the earnings from your parking lot.
+It is into another great passive income stream: mineral rights in royalties.

 In this article, we will outline how to sell your parking lot and use a 1031 exchange to earn the most from mineral rights and oil and gas royalty payments.